IvoLemken/restaurant-app-server/README.md

 # Server for restaurant app

-This is a simple server template to for my students to start projects quickly.
+This is a simple server for a restaurant reservation app

 ## Endpoints